BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Evaluation

+\textbf{Model settings.} We evaluate on a range of LLMs, including LLaMA-2-7B, LLaMA-3.1-8B, LLaMA-3.1-70B, Qwen3-8B, and Qwen3-14B.
+Among them, only LLaMA-2-7B adopts MHA, while the others use GQA.
+All models are run on a single A100 GPU, except LLaMA-3.1-70B, which is evaluated on 8×A100 GPUs.

+\textbf{Quantization settings.} We choose channel-wise quantization for LLMs KV cache as it brings better accuracy and aligns with the Kivi.

-As illustrated in Figure~\ref{fig:single}, in the Single setting, BitDecoding achieves up to 3.3$\times$ speedup at a 128K context length, where KV cache loading becomes the primary bottleneck in LLM inference.
-In contrast, KIVI encounters out-of-memory (OOM) issues as it lacks support for block tiling kernel implementations.
+\textbf{Compared with Non-fused Attention.} As illustrated in Fig.~\ref{fig:single}, in the Single setting, BitDecoding achieves up to 3.3$\times$ speedup at a 128K context length, where KV cache loading becomes the dominant bottleneck in LLMs inference.
+In contrast, Kivi suffers from limited scalability and encounters out-of-memory (OOM) failures at 128K due to the lack of block-tiling kernel support.
+For the Batches setting, BitDecoding significantly outperforms KIVI in throughput: BitDecoding-KC-4 and KC-2 reach up to 900 and 1200 tokens/s, respectively, while KIVI-4 and KIVI-2 peak below 700 tokens/s.

-For Batches, BitDecoding demonstrates significant throughput improvements due to its reduced bit-width.
-The 2-bit variant achieves up to 1200 tokens/s, while the 4-bit variant reaches 900 tokens/s—both substantially outperforming the baseline FlashDecoding-v2, which remains below 300 tokens/s.

-\paragraph{Page serving} We compare BitDecoding with QServe for page-setting inference, as QServe supports both MHA and GQA attention structures.
+\textbf{Compared with CUDA Cores-only fused Attention.} We compare BitDecoding with Qserve for page-setting inference, as Qserve supports both MHA and GQA attention structures.
 The maximum throughput is evaluated under the largest batch sizes available within GPU memory.
-As illustrated in Figure~\ref{fig:page}, QServe achieves higher throughput than FlashDecoding-v2 on LLaMA-2-7B but suffers from degraded performance on LLaMA-3.1-8B due to inefficiencies in handling GQA.
-In contrast, BitDecoding demonstrates superior performance across both LLaMA architectures, achieving more than 2$\times$ higher maximum throughput compared to QServe and FlashDecoding-v2.
+As illustrated in Fig.~\ref{fig:page}, Qserve achieves higher throughput than FlashDecoding-v2 on LLaMA-2-7B but suffers from degraded performance on all other models due to inefficiencies in handling GQA.
+In contrast, BitDecoding consistently outperforms QServe across both LLaMA and Qwen architectures, under both single-GPU and multi-GPU settings, achieving more than 2$\times$ higher maximum throughput compared to QServe.